damienbod/ElasticsearchCRUD/README.md

 ========================
 <strong>History</strong>

+<strong>Version 1.0.8</strong><em> 2014.10.17</em>
+- Support Collection of Objects Property in entity as child documents
+- Support Single Object Property in entity as child document
+- Support Array of Objects Property in entity as child documents
+- Add JsonIgnore Property Attribute for Elasticsearch
+- Add Configuration/Mapping for child Object definition NESTED or document
+- Bug Fix Only the first child object is processed if it is defined in a parent List

 <strong>Version 1.0.7</strong><em> 2014.10.12</em>
 - Bug in 1-n-m-1 mapping for EF entities
 - Added diagnostics for HttpClient Request and response